changbowen/check_snmp/README.md

 #### Python script that checks components status against Dell or HPE servers with snmpwalk command

 ```
-usage: check_snmp.py [-h] [-v VERSION] [-c COMMUNITY] [-r] [-f]
+usage: check_snmp.py [-h] [-v VERSION] [-c COMMUNITY] [-r] [-f] [--config [CONFIG]]
-                     host [config] [category [category ...]]
+                     host [category [category ...]]

 positional arguments:
   host                  The host to connect to.
-  config        The configuration file to load.
   category              One or more of the categories from the configuration separated by spaces.

 optional arguments:
   -h, --help            show this help message and exit
+  -v VERSION, --version VERSION
-  -v VERSION    The SNMP version to use.
+                        The SNMP version to use.
+  -c COMMUNITY, --community COMMUNITY
-  -c COMMUNITY  The community string to use.
+                        The community string to use.
-  -r            Respect properties marked as important when other results contain errors.
+  -r, --respect         Respect properties marked as important when other results contain errors.
-  -f            Include additional format like colors in the output.
+  -f, --format          Include additional format like colors in the output.
+  --config [CONFIG]     The configuration file to load.
 ```

 For example `check_snmp.py -r -f 192.168.1.120`